nf-core/website/sites/docs/src/content/docs/usage/configuration/system_requirements.md

 See the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html#process-selectors) for more information about process selectors.

 :::note
-If you think that the default resources for a pipeline are drastically too high or low please contact the developers know either on Slack in the channel for the pipeline or via a GitHub issue on the pipeline repository.
+If you think that the default resources for a pipeline are drastically too high or low please contact the developers of the given pipeline know either on Slack in the channel for the pipeline or via a GitHub issue on the pipeline repository.
 :::

 :::warning